jkrauth/labdevices/README.md

 For modifications always work in a new branch (never the master branch).

+Add a new class into a file which carries the name of its company.
+If any non-standard packages are required, add them to the list in the setup.py file.

 New drivers should be tested before the changes are merged into the master branch.
 Same applies for modifications to already existing modules: Test them, before you add/merge them to the master branch.

 Once the modifications are ready to go, increase the version number in the setup file and merge into master.
 After pushing the changes, every PC can update the package as described above.